Norman McCabe: Post-World War II

 After the war, McCabe worked on commercial illustrations for such works as the Bozo the Clown children's storybook records and educational films.

+In the 1950s, McCabe found himself working for various television commercial studios such as Swift-Chaplin Productions, Five Star Productions, FilmFair, and TeleMation Inc. He worked as an animation director for All Scope Pictures, Inc., a commercial film division for 20th Century Fox from 1958 until the early 1960s.

-He returned to animation in 1963, joining DePatie-Freleng, where he worked on the titles for the feature film The Pink Panther.
-McCabe animated at DePatie-Freleng, working on Pink Panther cartoons as well as Warner Bros. cartoons.
-He also directed made for TV cartoons at DePatie-Freleng.
+He returned to animation in 1963, joining DePatie–Freleng Enterprises, where he worked on the titles for the feature film The Pink Panther.
+McCabe animated at DePatie–Freleng, working on Pink Panther cartoons as well as Warner Bros. cartoons.
+He also directed made for TV cartoons at DePatie–Freleng.
 During that time, he was usually credited as "Norm McCabe".

 McCabe moved to the Filmation animation studio in 1967 working on several Saturday-morning cartoon series.
 He returned to theatrical animation with the adult animated feature film Fritz the Cat in 1972 before returning to DePatie-Freleng where he animated until the end of the 1970s.
 An in-joke at the studio had the name of a villain in The Houndcats as being "McCabe".

+Other studios McCabe worked for include Film Roman (Bobby's World), Hanna-Barbera, Henson Associates (Muppet Babies), Murakami-Wolf-Swenson (Teenage Muntant Ninja Turtles), Pacific Title & Art Studio, Pantomime Pictures (Skyhawks), Playhouse Pictures, Ruby-Spears, Sunbow Productions, and Universal Animation Studios.

 In the 1980s, McCabe returned to Warner Bros. where he worked on new animation for Warner cartoon feature film anthologies.
 He also trained a new generation of animators in working with the classic Warner cartoon characters.
-His last job was as a sheet timer on the series Tazmania and Animaniacs.
+His last job was as a sheet timer on the series Tiny Toon Adventures, Taz-Mania, Animaniacs, Freakazoid!, and The Sylvester & Tweety Mysteries.

 Death

-McCabe died in January 2006, at age 94, the last surviving director from the golden age of Warner Bros.
-Cartoons to pass away.
+McCabe died in January 2006, a month before his 95th birthday and he was the last surviving director from the golden age of Warner Bros.
+Cartoons to die.